 Now we will try to understand what is appreciation and depreciation refers to when we read such news on daily basis.
 Let us assume that in case, you go to a bank and asks the bank that you intend to buy US$100, please tell me what is the amount of INR you have to pay.
 Bank informs you that you need to pay Rs 5410/-.
 This means you can buy US$ @ Rs.54.10 per dollar.
 This is the selling rate of the said bank for US $ for that day.

+Now after one month, you go to bank and again ask the bank that you wish to buy US$ 100, and bank tells you that this time you have to pay Rs.5490.
+This means you have pay more to receive the same amount of US $.
+This means the local currency has depreciated.

+This will be known as Depreciation of Indian Rupee.
+In the above example, it is clear that value of INR has gone when compared to US$.

+On the other hand, if the rate quoted by bank on second occasion is say Rs.
+5380/-.
+It will be considered as appreciation of INR as this time you have to pay less amount to buy the same amount of US$.

+What is the impact of Depreciation and Appreciation of Rupee on Indian living in India.
+We are assuming that initially the exchange rate of US$-INR is Rs.50/- :